carpentries-incubator/reproducible-publications-quarto/_episodes/04-good-project.md

     - `data-analyses-fig1.R` `-` used consistently as a separator

 2. Human-readable
-- Name contains brief description of contents
+- Name contains brief description of content
-- borrow from Clean URL practices
+- borrow from clean URL practices:
-  - "slug" i.e. the part of a url that is human readable `data-analyses-fig1`
+  - "slug" i.e. the part of a url that is human readable
+    - i.e. `data-analyses-fig1.R`

 3. Plays nice with default ordering
+  - Use chronological or logical order:
+    - **chronological**: filename starts with date.
+      - i.e. `2022-01-01_data_analyses.R`
+      - Use ISO 8601 date standard
+    - **logical**: filename starts with a number or keyword/number combo.
+      - i.e. `01_data_preprocessing.R` *see code directory*
+      - i.e. `CC-101_1_data.csv` *see data directory*
+    - **
 adapted from https://datacarpentry.org/rr-organization1/01-file-naming/index.html

 For more tips on file naming, check: [The Dos and Don'ts of File Naming](https://www.library.ucsb.edu/sites/default/files/dls-n01-2021-filenaming.pdf)